 - Herbs.
 I toss a handful of thyme springs right into the Instant Pot with the other ingredients, a tip I picked up making this Instant Pot Lentil Soup.
 The leaves fall off during cooking, then it’s easy to remove the stems.
 Fresh herbs are nearly impossible to beat, but if you need to swap dried here, I have a suggested amount in the recipe below.

 - Olive Oil.
 A finishing drizzle of olive oil gives the soup a final touch of vavoom.
 Use the good stuff here, since you’ll be able to taste and appreciate it.
-I like DeLallo Private Reserve Extra Virgin Olive Oil.
-It’s delicately sweet and makes the soup lush.

 How to Make Tomato Soup in an Instant Pot